To my darling son

 The trouble is I already dread the future.
 I dread you leaving home, I dread you not needing me and most of all I dread you just not being around every day of my life.
 Life puts you in this world of ours and leaves you with us for such a short part of your life.
 I hope we can always do the right thing by you and that we can make a mark on your life as much as school will do.
 I hope you enjoy school more than I did.
 Most of all never forget how much your Mummy loves you and will miss you.

 Luckily this week is just a settling in week and you’re only there for a few hours over 4 days.
-I hope this doesn’t lull you into a false sense of security knowing I will be around lots still.
+I hope this doesn’t lull you into a false sense of security thinking I will be around lots still.
 We spent the morning together and you were quite content to sit around cuddling and chilling out.
 I nearly cried, but I held it together.
 I watched you walk confidently into your new school room and sit on the floor with your friends.
 We waved through the window and I made my way home without you.
 I wish we had another year…………

 Love always and forever Mummy xxxx